 Sometimes being a lazy cook pays off.
 After some recipe testing I realized that this pudding could be made uber simple by putting all the ingredients into a saucepan and cooking it up over medium heat, just like you’d do with a box mix.
 You’ll strain the finished pudding through a mesh sieve to catch any stray lumps, so the result is super silky.

-The flavor and texture of this lemon pudding steals qualities from lemon curd, lemon custard, and lemon pie.
+the flavor and texture of this lemon pudding is reminiscent of lemon curd, lemon custard, and lemon pie.

 This pudding is cooked with both cornstarch and egg yolks, which make it thick and rich.
 Heavy cream makes it, well, creamy.
 And lots of fresh lemon juice and zest contributes that all important tang.
 I like to add zest because that’s where the true lemon flavor resides, but then strain it out at the end so it doesn’t affect the silky texture.